EleazerO/EleazerO.github.io/Carreers.md

 ## TASK 5  -  Digital Forensics Examiner
 Digital Forensics examiners are the digital investigators in cyber Security.
-Their job is to use tech analyse and gather evidence for crimes committed
+Their job is to use tech to  analyse and gather evidence for crimes committed

 ![Description of the image](noanswerneeded.png)